 Terms Commonly Used on this Site

 Since I’m not an architectural historian, my knowledge of architectural terms has been learned from myriad sources, and often, from the suggestions of professionals.
-A Field Guide to American Houses, by Virginia and Lee McAlester, has been in print since 1984 and is widely considered the best general resource for laymen attempting to identify American architectural styles.
+A Field Guide to American Houses, by Virginia and Lee McAlester, has been in print since 1984 and is widely considered one of the best general resources for laymen attempting to identify American architectural styles.
 I cannot emphasize enough how useful this book is; I highly recommend purchasing a copy if old houses are your thing.
 Buy an older copy if you just want to leave it in your car and take on your travels.

-Commercial Architecture- This simply refers to structures created for non-residential use, though architecturally designed apartment buildings are an exception.
+Commercial Architecture- This refers to structures created for non-residential use, though architecturally designed apartment buildings are an exception.
 In Georgia, commercial architecture of the late-19th and early-20th centuries was often vernacular in style.

 Commercial Block- A collection of two or more storefronts contained within a common structure; sometimes the storefronts have different styles and sometimes the structure is uniform.
 In Georgia, this form was most common in the early 2oth century.